 - 59% reduction in use-of-force incidents by officers wearing cameras - Rialto, California (USA)

 - 39% increase in early guilty pleas - Police Scotland (UK)

-One of the major outcomes from the early adoption of body worn cameras by the police was the recognition that agencies must have a clear deployment plan and policy for the use of the cameras.
+One of the significant outcomes of the early adoption of body worn cameras by the police was the recognition that agencies must have a clear deployment plan and policy for using the cameras.

-Common policies in the UK include body worn cameras being worn overtly to remove any doubt as to their purpose, any recordings made should be incident specific and while the recordings should be uninterrupted they must be proportionate, legitimate and necessary.
+Standard policies in the UK include body worn cameras being worn overtly to remove any doubt about their purpose, and any recordings made should be incident specific.
+While the recordings should be uninterrupted, they must be proportionate, legitimate and necessary.

-Many of the key considerations highlighted by law enforcement agencies have been formalised and outlined in the BSI's BS 8593 Policy for the Effective Deployment of Body Worn Video.
+Many key considerations highlighted by law enforcement agencies have been formalised and outlined in the BSI's BS 8593 Policy for the Effective Deployment of Body Worn Video.